Late time tails and nonlinear memories in asymptotically de Sitter spacetimes: Perturbed de Sitter Background

 where we have defined {\allowdisplaybreaks } That only delta functions are present in equations \eqref{Aa}--\eqref{Cm1} is because the derivatives in eq. \eqref{PerturbedGreensFunction} have converted the $\Theta$'s of the tail term in eq. \eqref{GreenFunctiondS} into $\delta$'s.
 Moreover, these delta functions teach us that, as far as the causal structure of the signal is concerned, the de Sitter massless scalar Green's function at first order in the central mass is similar to its asymptotically flat cousin: the signal at the observer's location $x$ arises from the signal emitted at $x'$ scattering off the central mass' gravitational potential lying on the ellipsoid that is associated with the intersection of the future light cone of $x'$ and the past light cone of $x$ -- recall Fig. \eqref{WavesCentralMassLightCones}.
 This also explains why, we have employed in eq. \eqref{delta1GdS} the form of the perturbation in eq. \eqref{ChiBar00dSOutside}; for, the ellipsoid of integration at late times always lies outside the matter distribution itself.

-In this work, we will be extracting the leading order terms from expanding in powers of $\eta/\eta'$, $r/\eta'$ and $r'/\eta' $.
-In particular, we shall specialize to an observer approaching timelike infinity, where $\eta/\eta' \to 0$ for fixed $r$.
-By using that assumption the first six terms from the left subleading relative to the remaining three terms:
+\textbf{Timelike infinity} \qquad In this work, we will be extracting the leading order terms from expanding in powers of $\eta/\eta'$, $r/\eta'$ and $r'/\eta' $.
+In particular, we shall specialize to an observer approaching timelike infinity, where $\eta/\eta' \to 0$ and $\eta-\eta' \gg r > r'$.
+By using these assumptions, the first six terms from the left are subleading relative to the remaining three terms:

 The calculations of $B_{-1,\vec{x}'}, B_{0,\vec{x}'}$ and $C_{-1}$ have been performed in the appendix \eqref{Section_ABC}.
 Here we will discuss how each term contributes.
 By including the $r''$ integration from $\delta_{1}G$, $B_{-1,\vec{x}'}$, $B_{0,\vec{x}'}$ and $C_{-1}$ have the following forms